-These easy whole wheat garlic knots are loaded with roasted garlic and fresh parsley and take just about an hour to make.
+These easy whole wheat garlic knots are loaded with roasted garlic and fresh parsley and take just an hour and a half to make.

 I’ve said it before and I’ll say it again: I love garlic!
 And bread.
 The combination of garlic and bread?
 Ooh, I can hardly deal with it.